seanox/xml-micro-exchange-php/README.md

 __Just exchange data without knowing and managing all clients.__

 XML-Micro-Exchange is a volatile RESTful micro datasource.
-It is designed for easy communication and data exchange of web-based applications and for IoT.
+It is designed for easy communication and data exchange of web applications and for IoT.
 The XML based datasource is volatile and lives through continuous use and expires through inactivity.
 They are designed for active and near real-time data exchange but not as a real-time capable long-term storage.
-Compared to a JSON storage, this datasource supports dynamic and partial access, data transformation and a volatile short-term storage.
+Compared to a JSON storage, this datasource supports more dynamics, partial data access, data transformation, and volatile short-term storage.

 __Why all this?__